 As a credentialing professional, gathering information about a physician’s training, certification, and experience is an important part of your work in building a professional summary to assess qualifications.
-This page provides information about key components of the ABMS Member Board certification process.
-See more on the ABMS MOC Overview and FAQs[PDF].
+This page provides information about key components of the ABMS Member Board certification process and how they appear within the ABMS Board Certification Credentials Profile.

-ABMS defines "board eligibility" as the period of time between when a physician completes an accredited residency program and when initial certification in a specialty is achieved.
-The ABMS Board Eligibility Policy for Specialty Certification and the ABMS Eligibility Policy for Subspecialty Certification recognize physicians’ need to use the term "board eligible" as a way to signal their preparations for specialty and subspecialty certification.
-At the same time, it closes off the potential for abuse through use of the term indefinitely.
+The ABMS Board Eligibility Policy for Specialty Certification (effective January 1, 2012) and the ABMS Eligibility Policy for Subspecialty Certification (effective January 1, 2018) places limits on this time period.
+These policies enable the ABMS Member Boards to set parameters for how candidates can use the term board eligible as a way to signal their preparations for certification while at the same time closing off the potential for abuse through using the term indefinitely.

 See the ABMS Board Eligibility Policies FAQs[PDF] document.

 The focused practice designation, approved by ABMS in March 2017, recognizes the value that physicians who devote a substantial portion or their practice to a specific area of a specialty and/or subspecialty can provide to improving health care.
 It reflects an evolution of practice that occurs following initial certification and is relevant to continuing certification.
 For example, a physician may focus his or her practice on work in the hospital setting or concentrate on specific patient populations, conditions, and/or specialized procedures that emerge as medicine evolves.